Big banks' relationship with Dodd-Frank: it's complicated

 Proposed changes are also likely to run into stiff opposition from some congressional Democrats, particularly Senator Elizabeth Warren, architect of the CFPB.

-Big U.S. banks including JPMorgan, Bank of America Corp , Citigroup Inc, Wells Fargo & Co, Goldman Sachs Group Inc and Morgan Stanley have seen big gains in their share prices since the Nov.
-8 election, partly on expectations that regulators will soon have a much lighter touch.

-"There is scope for lower taxes, less regulation, and more growth," Morgan Stanley analysts said in a report on Tuesday recommending big bank stocks.

-However, bankers, lawyers and consultants who spoke to Reuters said any big rollback in rulemaking could take several years to implement and may introduce more costs.
+Any big rollback in rulemaking could take several years to implement and introduce more costs, lawyers said.

 "One of the dangers of dismantling regulation is that it will be costly and disruptive," said Mike Alix, a consultant at PwC who works with banks on regulatory matters.
 "By and large they've gotten themselves into shape and they're not looking to get out of shape."